deve-sh/MyJSON/Frontend/README.md

 Following the above instructions launches an app on ports `4567` (Backend) and `3000` (Frontend), you can edit the configuration of the frontend in the **`src/config/index.js`** file.

+You can change the remote backend URL if you are using the app in production in the config file as well.

 Now you can follow the setup in the app that you just launched in order to modify the structure of the data you need, and get the JSON you need.

 ## Issues, Contributions and Suggestions